linuxguist/Easy_Shopping_Cart_For_All_Shopkeepers/README.md

 # Easy_Shopping_Cart_For_All_Shopkeepers
-Better Customer Self Service With This Easy to Edit HTML FILE
+Better Customer Self Service With This Easy to Edit Spreadsheet FILE

-Just download the above zip file, extract it and then view / edit the index.html file on the internet browser / text editor.
-That's all.
+Just download the above zip file, extract it and then view the README.txt file for instructions.

 Also, view the video / screenshots below for assistance.